We Reviewed Dozens Of The Best Autism Core Skills Apps So You Don’t Have To. Here Are Our Top Picks.

 This highly-customizable app is great for helping children learn to recognize and respond appropriately to many types of emotions.
 There are over 100 gorgeous and detailed photos that show a wide array of feelings.
 Kids can learn about facial expressions and body language of others as well as working on identifying these emotions within their own lives.

-The app costs $1.99 and has some great features.
+The app has some great features.
 Parents and teachers will be pleased to see that they can add new concepts and emotions easily and even do the voice over themselves.